pg2b3dm

 3. Converting to 3D Tiles

-Once the data is imported, it can be converted into 3D Tiles for visualization using the pg2b3dm tool:
+Once the data is imported, convert the data into 3D Tiles using the pg2b3dm tool:

 Result: